-The doctoral program trains candidates to do research on a broad array of interdisciplinary questions related to communication and media studies.
-The school features faculty and coursework that explore the cultural, economic, ethical, and political analysis of media and society.
+The doctoral program prepares students to do research on a broad array of interdisciplinary questions related to communication and media studies.
+SOIC faculty are leading scholars who explore the cultural, economic, ethical, political and visual analysis of media and society through a range of theoretical approaches.
 The Ph.D. program emphasizes an appreciation of both quantitative and qualitative methodologies.
 We also place a strong emphasis on preparation for teaching in the context of higher education.
 Faculty in departments and schools outside Journalism and Communication have complementary areas of conceptual and methodological expertise to assist in guiding doctoral research.